Analytics anyone can use.

 To seamlessly fit your map into your dashboard, use the color picker.
 Match colors so that the map complements your dashboard’s overall design.
 This works for adjusting colors for the marks on the map as well as for matching backgrounds on the base map (and for the text boxes or other worksheets on a dashboard).

-You can see where the color picker helped the author of this dashboard, “The History of the US,” as the Viz shows off this tip by using a parchment-looking background in the viz.
+You can see where the color picker helped Joshua Milligan's dashboard, “The History of the US,” as the Viz shows off this tip by using a parchment-looking background in the viz.

 Also, for your data, make sure that the colors that you use have the same values across all of the vizes on the dashboard.
 Inconsistently replicating colors will make it nearly impossible for most readers to correctly interpret the data.